www.xlr8yourmac.com

 (added 10/16/2007- updated 10/17)

 "So I had the same results as the others who installed this update.
 The Rom was updated to the .202 variant, and the EFI Driver (as reported in Apple System Profiler) was updated to 01.00.202 from 01.00.140.
 This is probably the reason for the absence of garbled Vista booting.
-(An earlier report below from a 30in Cinema/WinXP (Bootcamp) user noted the update may have fixed his garbled screen issue and included a link to an apple forum thread on the subject, although a 23in Cinema HD user said he's never seen that issue.-Mike) Now it's what I imagine all PC users see, instead of a blocky, pink mess I get the black screen with the green loading bar, sweet...
+(An earlier report below from a 30in Cinema/WinXP (Bootcamp) user noted the update may have fixed his garbled screen issue and included a link to an apple forum thread on the subject, although a 23in Cinema HD user said he's never seen that issue.)
+Now it's what I imagine all PC users see, instead of a blocky, pink mess I get the black screen with the green loading bar, sweet...

 I checked in Vista for any changes to the clocks and they were the same as before.
 I will report back in a few days after I have time to see if the shimmering effect has gone away or not, since its so sporadic.